The easy way to say it – indicators literally indicate when we get in and out of trades.

 Since day trading is a skill, a profession, I do not recommend simply jumping in.
 To be good at it, you will need to take classes.
 Find the right academy to work with.

 Once you have chosen a reputable academy they will show you the indicators they use.
-Again, if they charge you for indicators or say that once you are done with their classes have to continue paying for the indicators, that is a scammy place and you need to beware.
+Again, if they charge you for them or say that once you are done with their classes have to continue paying for the indicators, that is a scammy place and you need to beware.

 Remember this, you will not be able to trade without indicators, so my strong suggestion research the best ones for you, but truly going with a school or mentoring someone’s style is really one of the only ways to become successful at it.